SECURITIES AND EXCHANGE COMMISSION

 Charles S. Whitman III—Mr. Whitman is senior counsel (retired) at Davis Polk & Wardwell LLP.
 Mr. Whitman was a partner in Davis Polk’s Corporate Department for 28 years, representing clients in a broad range of corporate finance matters, including shelf registrations, securities compliance for financial institutions, foreign asset privatizations, and mergers and acquisitions.
 From 1971 to 1973, Mr. Whitman served as Executive Assistant to three successive Chairmen of the SEC.
 Mr. Whitman graduated from Harvard College and graduated magna cum laude from Harvard Law School with a LL.B.
 Mr. Whitman also received an LL.M. from Cambridge University in England.
 Mr. Whitman’s qualifications as director include his 28 years of experience representing clients, including AT&T, Exxon Mobil, General Motors and BP, in securities matters as a partner in Davis Polk’s corporate department.

 G. Cabell Williams—Mr. Williams has served as the Managing General Partner of Williams and Gallagher, a private equity partnership located in Chevy Chase, Maryland since 2004.
-Mr. Williams is also a Senior Manager, Director of Farragut Capital Partners which is a Chevy Chase, Maryland based Mezzanine Fund.
+Mr. Williams is a Partner, Senior Manager and Director of Farragut Capital Partners, which is a Mezzanine Fund based out of Chevy Chase, Maryland.
 Since 2011, Mr. Williams has also served as a partner of Farragut Capital Partners, an investment firm based in Fairfax, VA.
 In 2004, Mr. Williams concluded a 23-year career at Allied Capital Corporation, a business development company based in Washington, DC, which was acquired by Ares Capital Corporation in 2010.
 While at Allied, Mr. Williams held a variety of positions, including President, CIO and finally Managing Director following Allied’s merger with its affiliates in 1998.
 From 1991 to 2004, Mr. Williams either led or co-managed the firm’s Private Equity Group.
 For the nine years prior to 1999, Mr. Williams led Allied’s Mezzanine investment activities.
 For 15 years, Mr. Williams served on Allied’s Investment Committee where he was responsible for reviewing and approving all of the firm’s investments.
 Prior to 1991, Mr. Williams ran Allied’s Minority Small Business Investment Company.
 He also founded Allied Capital Commercial Corporation, a real estate investment vehicle.
 Mr. Williams has served on the board of directors of various public and private companies.
 Mr. Williams attended The Landon School, and graduated from Mercersburg Academy and Rollins College, receiving a B.S. in Business Administration from the latter.
 Mr. Williams’ qualifications as director include his 28 years of experience managing investment activities at Allied Capital, where he served in a variety of positions, including President, CIO and Managing Director.

 Michael J. Grisius—Mr. Grisius has over 29 years of experience in leveraged finance, investment management and financial services.
 He has originated, structured, negotiated, consummated, managed and monitored numerous successful investments in mezzanine debt, private equity, senior debt, structured products and commercial real estate debt.
 Mr. Grisius is Chief Investment Officer and a Managing Director of Saratoga Investment Advisors, LLC, the Company’s investment adviser, and was appointed President of the Company in February 2013.
 Mr. Grisius joined Saratoga Investment Advisors, LLC in July 2011.
 Prior to joining Saratoga Investment Advisors, Mr. Grisius served as Managing Director at Allied Capital Corporation, where he was an investment professional for 16 years.
 At Allied Capital Corporation, Mr. Grisius held several senior positions including co-head of Mezzanine Finance and member of its Management Committee and its Investment Committee.
 In 2008, Mr. Grisius was appointed co-chairman of the Allied Capital Corporation’s Investment Committee.
 He also had responsibility for structuring and managing Unitranche Fund, LLC.
 During his tenure at Allied, Mr. Grisius built and led teams that made investments in subordinated debt, control equity and real estate mortgage debt.
 Mr. Grisius has served on the board of directors of numerous middle market companies.
 Prior to joining Allied Capital Corp., Mr. Grisius worked in leveraged finance at Chemical Bank from 1989 to 1992 and held senior accountant and consultant positions with KPMG LLP from 1985 to 1988.
 Mr. Grisius graduated with a BS from Georgetown University in 1985 and earned an MBA from Cornell University’s Johnson Graduate School of Management in 1990.
 Mr. Grisius’ qualifications as a director include his broad experience in leverage finance, investment management, private equity and financial services.